 This process begins by recognizing that some experiences feel completely fine while others are totally underwhelming or overwhelming.
 Choosing to seek out or avoid unfavorable situations brings some personal control.
 Of course, life is full of sensations and events that are required or totally unpredictable.
 Making plans for how to adjust or adapt to troubling times supports wellbeing and resilience.
 Quality of life is often improved by understanding, accepting, and addressing sensory stressors and preferences.

-CBIT Therapy is part of Online OTs LLC and collaborates with clinicians at UMass, MGH, Boston Children's Hospital, and many practices throughout New England to address tic disorders.
+CBIT Therapy is part of Online OTs LLC and collaborates with clinicians at UMass, MGH, Boston Children's Hospital, and many practices throughout New York, Massachusetss, New Hampshire, Maine, and Vermont to address tic disorders.
 A HIPPA compliant Google Suite platform is used for video calls.
 Allways Health Partners, Blue Cross Blue Shield, and private pay are accepted.
 Mass Health recipients are eligible for some financial assistance.

 Please FAX referrals to 857-202-5085.
 Thank you!